sebastian-quintero/expense-tracker/README.md

 section, but to port `80`.
 Make sure that there is a database server running in the same container where the server is being initialized and that the proper table has been created.

+You can see the logs of your container with `docker logs expense-tracker` or follow them adding the `-f` flag before the container name.